Maharashtra to ban plastic bottles in all government offices, schools and colleges from March

 An unidentified Environment Department official was quoted as saying that plastic bottles will be prohibited at the Mantralaya – the state government headquarters – before the statewide ban comes into effect on Gudi Padwa, the Maharashtrian New Year, in March.
 “Mineral water producers can shift to glass bottles, or establish reverse osmosis units to purify water and serve it in glass bottles or dispensers,” the official said.

-Kadam told The Times of India that the government had asked “big retailers” to “make alternative arrangements well in advance so that the policy can be rolled out smoothly”.
+Kadam told The Times of Indiathat the government had asked “big retailers” to “make alternative arrangements well in advance so that the policy can be rolled out smoothly”.

 The state government will hold meetings with beverage manufacturers and industry leaders over the next few weeks and urge them to shift to environment-friendly options such as compostable plastic.